 Difference between Durga Puja and Navratri

 Navratri and Durga Puja are two separate festivals that overlap with each other.
 One of the primary differences is that Navratri is a nine-day festival while Durga Puja is a five-day festival.
-Durga Puja begins on the sixth day (Shashti) of Navratri and ends on the tenth day (Dusshera).
+Durga Puja begins on the sixth day (Shashti) of Navratri and ends on the tenth day (Dussehra).

-During Navratri, people visit temples, offer prasad and fast to honour Goddess Durga.
-People also play the popular Gujarati dances Dandiya and garba to please the Goddess and get her blessings.
+During Navratri, people visit temples, offer prasad, and fast to honour Goddess Durga.
+People also play the popular Gujarati dances dandiya and garba to please the Goddess and get her blessings.

 Durga Puja, on the other hand, marks the return of a daughter to her maternal home.
 People of West Bengal consider Goddess Durga as their daughter, who is married to Lord Shiva and lives on Mount Kailash.
 So, it is a festival to celebrate the annual visit of their daughter to her maternal home.

-Navratri begins with the worship of the first avatar of the goddess, known as Shailputri, whereas Durga Puja starts with Mahalaya, the beginning of the battle between the demon, Mahishasura and Goddess Durga.
+Navratri begins with the worship of the first avatar of the goddess, known as Shailputri, whereas Durga Puja starts with Mahalaya, the beginning of the battle between the demon, Mahishasura, and Goddess Durga.

 The different rituals